Everything Terrible About TV News in One Bullet Point

 Not meaning.
 Not context.
 Not even value.
 But "schizzle."
 In "Breaking News," which — unless there's a Better Call Saul prequel in the works I don't know about — isn't even a proper noun.

-Apart from racial coding and awkward stabs a millennial-speak what can it even mean?
+Apart from racial coding and awkward stabs at millennial-speak, what can it even mean?
 Because, if we're working with the strict OED definition, putting "shit" into breaking news sounds unethical, at least.
 So I'm going to work under the hypothesis that "schizzle" is some 2016-ized version of an Elmer Wheeler classic: "Sell the Sizzle, not the steak."
 Which is also unethical, but with a longer, prouder tradition.

 "It's the tang in the cheese, the crunch in the cracker, the whiff in the coffee and the pucker in the pickle."